Saddiq Bey NBA Preview vs. the Raptors

 Saddiq Bey Insights vs. the Raptors

-- On the boards, the Raptors are 12th in the league, giving up 43.4 rebounds per contest.
+- Giving up 43.4 rebounds per contest, the Raptors are the 12th-ranked squad in the league.

-- The Raptors concede 26.6 assists per contest, 19th-ranked in the NBA.
+- Looking at assists, the Raptors are ranked 20th in the league, allowing 26.8 per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!